-• Learning Space Makeover: Examine your learning space.
+Learning Space Makeover: Examine your learning space.
 Reflect on what changes you can make to help eliminate academic, behavioral, and social emotional barriers to learning.

-Module 7: Supporting the Whole Child
+Module 7: Supporting Self-Regulation

-Understand the role executive functions and self-regulation play in learning
+• Understand the role executive functions and self-regulation play in expert teaching and why these two UDL guidelines are so critical